pybind/pybind11/docs/advanced.rst

     };

-The following binding code exposes the ``Matrix`` contents as a buffer object, making it possible to cast Matrixes into NumPy arrays.
+The following binding code exposes the ``Matrix`` contents as a buffer object, making it possible to cast Matrices into NumPy arrays.
 It is even possible to completely avoid copy operations with Python expressions like ``np.array(matrix_instance, copy = False)``.